 Leverage Google Services

-With Google’s share of all internet traffic reaching more than 90%, it’s plain as a day that businesses should monitor their websites’ performance on the tech giant’s search.
+With Google’s share of all internet traffic reaching over 90%, it’s clear that businesses should monitor their websites’ performance on the tech giant’s search engine.
 Setting up Google Search Console and Google Analytics accounts will provide Shopify users with a scope of valuable information, including:

-After creating the accounts, integrate Google Search Console and Google Analytics with your Shopify store, go through the verification process, and start making the most of these tools.
+After creating the accounts, integrate Google Search Console and Google Analytics with your Shopify store, complete the verification process, and start leveraging these tools to their full potential.

 Consider also using Bing Webmaster Tool, a free Microsoft service.
-By adding Shopify stores to the Bing crawler, online retailers have a better shot at driving more traffic and boosting their performance.
+By adding Shopify stores to the Bing crawler, online retailers have a better chance of driving more traffic and improving their performance.

 Check Up Technical SEO

-Technical SEO involves optimizing technical elements to ensure that a website is fast and user-friendly and its content is accessible to crawl and index.
-As long as you keep ignoring technical issues, all attempts to build a strong online presence will be pointless.
+Technical SEO involves optimizing technical elements to ensure that a website is both fast and user-friendly, and its content is accessible to search engines for crawling and indexing.
+As long as you continue to ignore technical issues, all attempts to establish a strong online presence will be futile.
 Follow this Shopify SEO checklist and learn how to make a technically sound website.

 Submit a Sitemap